felys-lang/felys-docs/docs/en/api/object.md

 ## Basic

-Felys variables can be declared like this:
+Felys variables can be structed like this:

 ```rust
 Object::String("elysia".to_string());